michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 This was a strange and confusing situation in the sense there's little if anything which anybody involved actually knows or understands.
 What little we "know," doesn't make sense.
 However, I was later told by somebody who knows this old friend a little better that (to paraphrase) they're evidently known to be "strange and off" — something I had no idea about when we met.
 Whatever the case, this experience added something like moral injury on top of everything else I was going through.

-To have something so bewildering happen as I learned my field of view is physically narrowing, and that there's nothing I can do about either thing, thrust a quasi-mythical quality to this period of my life.
-I don't know how else to describe it, and I don't believe that description can be characterized as dramatic by anybody who's close to the details.
+To have something so bewildering happen as I learned my field of view is physically narrowing, and that there's nothing I can do about either thing, thrust a preternatural feeling to this period of my life.
+I don't know how else to describe it, and I don't believe that description can be fairly characterized as dramatic by anybody who's close to the details.
 I reached out to this old friend as a well-meaning reaction to my condition.
-Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world, seemed like a great idea.
+Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world, seemed like a great (and healthy) idea.
 In all cases, except for this one, it _was_ a great idea.
 Everybody but them was happy to hear from me, inviting me to see them in places as far away as Argentina in one case.
 Reconnecting with somebody I held in high esteem was supposed to raise my spirit, not crush it.

 I don't know if they're aware of my condition or how it's impacted me.
 I'm not sure it would've changed anything or if they'd care.
 All I know is I don't know what happened or why.
 Nobody else understands either.
 I don't believe even they could explain themself if asked, which probably explains why they haven't said _anything_.
 Normally, when a relationship with somebody falls apart, we can point to some event: an argument, betrayal, break-up, whatever.
-In this case, there was no precipitating event nor conversation.
+In this case, there was no precipitating event nor conversation, so I don't even know what the problem was.
+If that sounds crazy — well, that's because it _is_ crazy.

 {{< figure
     src="/images/girl.jpg"
     class="center"
 >}}

-I'm not religious or into woo-woo-ology, but it was (and still is) genuinely difficult not to think or feel at times like I was being tested by . . . something.
+I'm not religious or into woo-woo-ology, but it was (and still is) genuinely difficult not to think or feel at times like I have been tested by . . . _something_.
 Like I was dragged into some twisted initiation I never consented to, hadn't been informed about, and which our culture will, on the other side, no doubt demand I collapse into the cringe-inducing form of Ten Things I Learned.

 Well, I didn't break.
 Not completely.
-I refuse to sanitize my story into pithy, feel-good bulletpoints, however, so demerits for uncooperativeness, says the preceptor in my head.
+I refuse to sanitize my story into pithy, feel-good, digestible bulletpoints, however, so demerits for uncooperativeness, says the preceptor in my head.

 Being diagnosed with a permanently life-altering and incurable condition &rarr; betrayal by an employer &rarr; inexplicable, once-in-a-lifetime relational rupture — that's _a lot_ in a short amount of time.
 Frankly, that's rare.
 And not in the special, narcissistic sense of the word "rare."